New to Canada? We can help register your child for school!

 We help you get connected to community services.

-Our settlement workers are happy to provide you with information on the Ontario School System and will help connect you with community services to help you settle into your new location.
+Our Settlement Workers will provide you with information on the Ontario school system.
+They will connect you with community services to help you settle into your new location.